 The brand new Superman film by James Gunn flew into theaters on July 11th.
 This release marks the first superhero film in the rebooted DC cinematic universe led by James Gunn.
 With a fresh and compelling story tackling the topic of what it means to be human, this film captivated everyone’s hearts and brought back hope for the new DC films coming soon.

-The film takes off with Superman, played by David Corenswet, needing to be healed after losing his first battle to a villain named “Hammer of Boravia” controlled by Lex Luthor.
+The film takes off with Superman, played by David Corenswet, desperate to be healed after losing his first battle to a villain named “Hammer of Boravia” who is controlled by our main antagonist, Lex Luthor.
 It’s then revealed in a heated interview between Lois and Clark Kent that the world is starting to turn its back on Superman because he involved himself in a war between the two fictional countries Boravia and Jhanpur.
 Lex Luthor sneaks into Superman’s fortress where he kidnaps Superman’s dog Krypto and finds a video by Superman’s parents on Krypton telling him to take over the world.
-Lex Luthor releases the video further pushing the world to hate Superman forcing him to turn himself in to the US government and Lex Luthor for questioning.
+Lex Luthor releases the video further pushing the world to hate Superman forcing him to turn himself in to the U.S. government and Lex Luthor for questioning.
 Lex Luthor imprisons and tortures him in a pocket universe he uses to hold his enemies.
-Superman and Krypto are rescued by Lois Lane and the “justice gang” and taken to Jonathan and Martha Kent.
+Superman and Krypto are rescued by Lois Lane and the “Justice Gang” and taken to Jonathan and Martha Kent.
 Lex Luthor’s girlfriend leaks to daily profit photographer Jimmy Olsen that Luthor is involved in the war and helping Boravia take over Jhanpur.
 Luthor lures Superman to an unstable portal to the pocket dimension that ends up splitting the earth in half which distracts him from what Lex is doing in Boravia.
 Superman sends the Justice Gang to end the war in Jhanpur while he stays in Metropolis with Mr. Terrific to fight the hammer who is revealed to be a clone of Superman controlled by Lex Luthor.
 Superman and Mr. Terrific make it to Luthor headquarters, close the rift, and confront Luthor.
 Finally, Luthor’s involvement in the war is leaked to the public and he along with his associates are all arrested freeing all of Luthor’s leaving Superman free to embrace with Lois.

-I particularly admired how the theme of empathy and what it means to be human was driven home in this film.
+I particularly admired how the theme of empathy and what it truly means to be human was driven home in this film.
 Clark Kent gains his powers back after being broken down by reconnecting with his parents, through the reminder that love and emotions are the source of one’s own strength.
-Superman is being attacked the entire movie for being an alien and different even though in the end his emotions and want to help others makes him just as human as anyone else.
-At the end of the film he makes a speech towards Lex Luthor where he says his love, fear, and mistakes are what make him “as human as anyone.”
-This message in the film has brought a wave of hope throughout its audience and has people on all social media platforms talking about their newfound appreciation for humanity.
+Superman is continuously attacked throughout the entire movie for being an alien, although towards the tail end of the film, his sensitivity and unshakeable desire to help others makes him just as human as everyone else.
+Nearing the close, he makes a speech towards Lex Luthor where he says his love, fear, and mistakes are what make him human.
+This message within the film has sparked a wave of hope throughout its audience and has viewers on all social media platforms sharing about their newfound appreciation for humanity.